Watanabeyouuu/Watanabeyouuu.github.io/_pages/internships.md

 **Period**: June 2019 - September 2019

 **Responsibilities**:
-- Participated in the digital manufacturing project
+- Contributed to the digital manufacturing project by developing and implementing front-end data visualization tools.
-- Completed data front-end visualization
-- Involved in data collection for dark factories and defect detection
+- Involved in comprehensive data collection and analysis for dark factories and defect detection, improving overall project outcomes and efficiency.

 ---